ibtihal05/Objects-Detector/README.md

 ## Requirements

-- Our codebase use [MMDetection](https://github.com/open-mmlab/mmdetection), which can be installed following the offcial instuctions.
+- Our codebase use [MMDetection](https://github.com/open-mmlab/mmdetection), which can be installed following the offcial instructions.

 - Flask, which can be installed running :
 ```shell